 ABB founded the movement because we believe that the benefits of greater energy efficiency go well beyond the fight against climate change.
 In our experience, energy efficiency not only contributes to environmental conservation and cleaner air and water but also serves as a platform for improving public health, enabling energy independence, and boosting stronger economic growth and development.

 The Energy Efficiency Movement welcomes the participation of any organization that is committed to improving energy efficiency.
-Those interested in participating find that joining the movement is simple and straightforward: they pledge their commitment to improving energy efficiency and then act on it.
+Those interested in participating find that joining the movement is simple and straightforward: they and then act on it.
 The movement has grown rapidly since its launch, with 125 organizations already committed by the end of 2022.

 Energy Efficiency Movement participants are encouraged to collaborate and establish partnerships within the movement for a more energy-efficient world, with the understanding that to make the world more energy efficient, all stakeholders should work together, leveraging their collective creativity and determination.

 We also encourage participants to share their energy-efficiency-related best practices and solutions through their own communications channels, using the #energyefficiencymovement hashtag and the movement’s symbol.

 Investors and the broader financial community provide the capital and liquidity that enable us to run our business.
 We use a variety of communication channels and discussion platforms to explain our strategy and keep the investment community up to date on our financial and sustainability performance and outlook.